NQCD/NQCDynamics.jl/docs/src/examples/threestatemorse.md

 # Time-dependent populations with the ThreeStateMorse model

-In this example we shall investigate the time-dependent populations of the three state morse model parametrised to describe photodissociation processes ([Coronado2001](@cite)).
+In this example we investigate the time-dependent populations of the three state morse model parametrised to describe photodissociation processes ([Coronado2001](@cite)).
 Technically, three different versions of this model exist and the one used here is model c.